 My go-to reference book is A Kid’s Guide to Latino History: More than 50 Activities (A Kid’s Guide series) (affiliate link).

 Gourd carving in Peru has been practiced for more than 4,000 years.
-They would be used for story telling, and it also served as a record of celebrations, oral traditions, rituals, myths, and weddings.
+They would be used for storytelling, and they also served as a record of celebrations, oral traditions, rituals, myths, and weddings.

 This post has been shared as part of the Global Learning for Kids series on Multicultural Kids Blog, and Made with Happy’s Kids Crafts from Around the World.